Tests for a Genuine Rudraksha:

-To meet the ever increasing demand of different faceted beads, traders have started manufacturing rarely faceted beads such as the one faced Rudraksha body (The Ek Mukhi Rudraksha).
+To meet the ever increasing demand for different faceted beads, traders have started manufacturing rarely found beads such as the one faced Rudraksha.
 Beads of Areca nut, Nutmeg or Tulsi are used to fashion Rudraksha Beads.
-In such circumstances the individual who wants to buy a genuine Rudraksha is in a dilemma
+In such circumstances the individual who wants to buy a genuine Rudraksha gets duped.

 There are few methods of testing a genuine Rudraksha:

 Cut Test: A full proof method is to cut the Rudraksha bead horizontally.
 One will find the same number of compartments as that of the number of lines.
 However the drawback is that by this method, the bead gets destroyed.

 Properties Test: The other is to find out whether the beads exhibit properties like inductance, capacitance, conduction of electric current etc.